The University of Texas at Austin

 Overview of CS Degrees

-The CS Department offers five undergraduate degrees (for more information on the degree plans, click here):
+The CS Department offers five undergraduate degrees (more information on the degree plans):

 Degrees and Career Paths

-Students often ask the question, "Is the BA or the BS right for me?"
+Students often ask the question, "Is the BS, BSA, or BA right for me?"
 There is no one right answer.
-Both degrees will prepare students to work in industry or to go on to graduate school.
+All three degrees will prepare students to work in industry or to go on to graduate school.
 If you are interested in starting out in industry, it is important to note that the greatest single factor in obtaining desirable jobs upon graduation is having previous work experience.
 Other important factors include a strong academic record, good communications skills and leadership experiences.

 If you are intending to go on to graduate school, either degree will provide the background necessary to enter a graduate program in computer science.
 Be sure to talk to your advisor about the courses you should take to prepare for the GRE.
 Undergraduate research is a key component of preparation for graduate school, and fits within the structure of all degrees.